isomerpages/isomerpages-govtech/_products-and-services/business/trans-grant.md

 * Cost and schedule

 ### **About the TRANS Labs**
 A total of $25 million of TRANS Grant funding has been awarded to three TRANS Labs.
-The approved grant duration is three years, with effect from 1 Sep 2016.
+The Grant will expire on 31 March 2021.
 The Labs are:

 * Smart Platform Infrastructure Research on Integrative Technology (SPIRIT) from Nanyang Technological University (NTU)
 * Smart Nation Applied R&D Lab (SNAL) from Agency for Science, Technology and Research (A*STAR)